SQL Databases

 9. Recursive SQL – SQL Databases

-This can be a boon to database developers if they are used correctly; however, you must be careful.
-They are like a double-edged sword.
-If you can get them right, the efficiency of the database output increases, affecting the performance of the database positively.
+This can be a boon to database developers if used correctly; however, you must be careful.
+It is like a double-edged sword.
+If you can get it right, the efficiency of the database output increases, positively affecting the database’s performance.

 10. In-disk sorting – SQL Databases

 This is a very costly task for a database.
-It means the SQL design is poor and has been poorly optimized.
+This means that the SQL design could be better and has been better optimized.
 The issue can be quickly identified in AWR reports that deal with activity statistics.

-Therefore, in conclusion, it can be said that experienced and skilled DBAs should consider different arenas of performance tuning that begin with application and database design.
-Databases, as well as apps created with the goal of performance tuning, are better when it comes to scalability and functionality.
+Therefore, in conclusion, experienced and skilled DBAs should consider different arenas of performance tuning that begin with application and database design.
+Databases and apps created with the goal of performance tuning are better when it comes to scalability and functionality.

-Every professional dealing with performance tuning in the SQL should keep themselves informed and updated with the latest technologies.
-Besides, the 10 issues listed here, it is prudent to be aware so that other mistakes can be rectified quickly without hampering the performance of the SQL database to boost speed and functionality to its best possible limits.
+Every professional dealing with performance tuning in SQL should keep themselves informed and updated with the latest technologies.
+Besides the ten issues listed here, it is prudent to be aware so that other mistakes can be rectified quickly without hampering the performance of the SQL database to boost speed and functionality to its best possible limits.

 Author Bio: